Bethany stood at the end of the cafeteria line looking for her friend, Octavia. Her only friend.

 “No,” answered Bethany.

-Kobi looked at her for a moment, both of them silent and then Kobi laughed, “Oh Bethany, I love you, but you need to open your eyes to the ways of the world.
+Octavia looked at her for a moment, both of them silent and then Octavia laughed, “Oh Bethany, I love you, but you need to open your eyes to the ways of the world.
 You’re not the only one who is persecuted.
 And you really need to learn to embrace your differences or you’ll spend your whole life wallowing in self-pity and end up a bitter old lady.”

 Bethany stepped off the bus in front of the little peach colored, manufactured home she lived in with her mom.
 Her little grade horse, Starbuck, trotted up to the fence to the left of the house and nickered, when he saw her.
 She set her backpack on the porch and then went over to greet him.
 He nuzzled her with his reddish-brown nose, and she rubbed the big star on this forehead.